bevyengine/bevy-website/content/news/2022-07-30-bevy-0.8/index.md

 <div class="release-feature-authors">authors: @Vrixyz</div>

-We've add a new example that shows how to use the new [Camera Driven Rendering](#camera-driven-rendering) and [Shader Materials](#new-material-system) to build a "chromatic aberration" post processing effects using a full screen quad and "render to texture".
+We've added a new example that shows how to use the new [Camera Driven Rendering](#camera-driven-rendering) and [Shader Materials](#new-material-system) to build a "chromatic aberration" post processing effects using a full screen quad and "render to texture".

 ![post processing](post_processing.png)